StratusLab/stratuslab.github.com/_posts/2012-12-04-try-reference-cloud-infrastructures.md

 What services are offered?
 --------------------------

-With StratusLab v2 you can instantiate and manage the lifecycle of virtual machines, including volumes and basic network configuration (e.g. public, private).
+With StratusLab you can instantiate and manage the lifecycle of virtual machines, including volumes and basic network configuration (e.g. public, private).

-The [Marketplace][marketplace] is publicly accessible and offers base OS images for various Linux distributions including:
+The [Marketplace][marketplace] is publicly accessible and offers base OS images for a variety of Linux distributions including:

 * ttylinux
 * CentOS
-* Fedora
 * Ubuntu
+* OpenSuSE

 External users also have the ability to upload their own base images and appliances to the repository.
 For instructions on how to prepare